englercj/harvest-engine/docs/he_project_kdl/nodes/build_options_node.md

 1. (string) - Optional.
 How to treat the set of items.
 Valid values are:
     * `add` - Add the items to the set.
 This is the default behavior.
     * `remove` - Remove the items from the set.
-    * `match` - Do not modify the set of items.
+    * `modify` - Do not modify the set of items.
 Only update properties of matched items.

 ## Properties